 Building Electromagnetic Superintelligence

-Today, we are introducing Arena Physica, the electromagnetic superintelligence company.
+MAR 22, 2026Today, we are introducing Arena Physica, the electromagnetic superintelligence company.
 Our mission is to accelerate the design, development, and deployment of the devices that will sense, communicate, compute, and actuate in the future of autonomy, with electromagnetic superintelligence (EMSI).

+We've already started deploying EMSI with partners and collaborators in the industries we believe will be leaders in EMSI.
 We are proud to be working with AMD in AI compute, Anduril Industries in defense technology, and Sivers Semiconductors in satellite and 5G communications.

 What follows is our case for electromagnetic superintelligence, what it is, why it's necessary, and how we're building it.

-The Necessary Conditions for Electromagnetic Sorcery
+The Origins of Electromagnetic Sorcery

 When calibrating the antenna, the scientists heard a faint, persistent hiss, which they suspected might be faulty electronics, interference, or atmospheric noise.
+They climbed inside, where instead, they found a family of pigeons had made themselves comfortably at home.
+After scraping and clearing the inside of the antenna to remove the “white dielectric material,” the hiss still remained.

-Today: The Electromagnetic Inflection
+The Electromagnetic Inflection

-A datacenter’s binding constraint is power delivery and thermal dissipation.
+A car’s most expensive subsystems are now its electronics.
+A datacenter's binding constraint is power delivery and thermal dissipation.
+A fighter jet's avionics cost more than its engine.

 In every case, the system's performance envelope, cost structure, and failure modes are governed by the same thing: how well the process of design, development, and deployment of the device understood and accounted for electromagnetic physics.